syncfusion-content/wpf-docs/wpf/Bullet-Graph/Ticks.md

 ---
 layout: post
 title: Ticks in WPF Bullet Graph control | Syncfusion
-description: Learn here all about Ticks support in Syncfusion WPF Bullet Graph (SfBulletGraph) control and more.
+description: Learn here all about Ticks support in Syncfusion WPF Bullet Graph (SfBulletGraph) control, its elements and more details.
 platform: wpf
 control: SfBulletGraph
 documentation: ug